Addington School: special school for pupils aged 3 – 19 years

 Progress towards targets is reviewed termly by teaching staff and discussed and agreed jointly with parents at parents' evenings and at Annual Review.
-The Personalised Learning Plan has termly targets agreed with the parent and teacher and is reviewed termly.2.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?
+The Personalised Learning Plan has termly targets agreed with the parent and teacher and is reviewed termly.

 Where a target has been achieved, a new target will be agreed in joint discussion.

-We formally meet parents 4 times a year, three parents' evenings and an Annual Review.2.4: What arrangements does the school have for regular home to school contact?
+We formally meet parents 4 times a year, three parents' evenings and an Annual Review.

 Under 5’s have an additional Interim Review.